MOTOR VEHICLE INJURIES

 Percutaneous electrical nerve stimulation (PENS)

 Even seemingly minor auto injuries shouldn’t be ignored.
-If you experience pain a few days, or even weeks, afterwards, contact Allied Pain & Spine Institute today to seek treatment to determine if there’s an issue requiring attention.
+If you experience pain a few days, or even weeks, afterwards, contact the Chicago Institute for Neuropathic Pain today to seek treatment to determine if there’s an issue requiring attention.
 A personalized approach to therapy that includes identifying the source of your pain, medication management, and nutrition and wellness education is often beneficial.

 Have back pain?